ForomePlatform/anfisa/README.md

 `./deploy.sh --workdir=<Absolute path to the chosen working directory>`

-2. For better data visualization, deploy Anfisa's graphical interface:

-`./deploy_front.sh`

-3. Point your browser to http://localhost:3000
+2. Point your browser to http://localhost:3000

-4. [Optionally] The internal UI is available at: http://localhost:9010/anfisa/app/dir
+3. [Optionally] The internal UI is available at: http://localhost:9010/anfisa/app/dir

-5. [Optionally] Adjust setting for your webserver to serve Anfisa.
+4. [Optionally] Adjust setting for your webserver to serve Anfisa.
 For nginx add the following location block:

 ```